getify/remote-csp-channel/README.md

 `%transport-id%` is the same string value you used to define the transport you want to use.

 `%channel-id` is a unique string value that represents a channel.
-This ID must be globally unique (not per transport) and must match on both sides of your remote CSP.
+This ID must be application-wide unique (not per transport) and must match on both sides of your remote CSP.

-`openChannel(..)` returns promise for the channel, which will resolve with the actual channel object once it's been opened on both sides of your remote CSP.
-You can wait for that channel value resolution using a normal `Promise#then(..)` approach, or (preferred) `yield` in a generator.
+`openChannel(..)` returns a promise for the channel, which will resolve with the actual channel object once it's been fully opened both locally and remote.
+You can wait for that channel value resolution using a normal `Promise#then(..)` approach, or (preferred) `yield`ing in a generator.

 ### Using a Channel